hypertelia/hypertelia.github.io/_posts/2023-03-28-misery-training.md

 ![muddy field with rain teaming down onto cattle feeder](/img/misery/misery01.jpg)

 The concept of misery training was introduced to me by my wife who, while she plays it down, is a bona fide kick-ass ultra marathon runner.
-It boils down to seeing all that goes 'wrong' when preparing for an event as part of the training process knowing that overcoming any trial or tribulation will only stand you in good stead come race day.
+It boils down to seeing all that goes 'wrong' when preparing for an event as part of the training process and knowing that overcoming any trial or tribulation will only stand you in good stead come race day.

-Weather is the easy one.
-It's raining, and at a minimum just seeing through a training session as originally planned will help.
-Sure you're only 10km from being home and dry but let's play it like you're not.
-How long before you decide that spot of rain is actually a proper shower?
-Have you packed your jacket and trews so that they're easy to get to?
-Regardless, get em on.
-Then off.
-Then on again.
-If you know a route that's gonna get muddy or boggy then don't avoid it.
+Weather is the most prevalant source of misery.
+If the weather turns just seeing through a training session as originally planned will help: take in that summit or complete that full loop regardless.
+And make the most of it.
+Sure you may only 10km from being home and dry but play it like you're not.
+Get those full waterproofs on and griz it out, perhaps even taking the opportunity to make it worse: If you know a route that's gonna get muddy or boggy then don't avoid it.
 And if you've a choice to make, ride into any headwind too.
 Choosing to make yourself a damp, sweaty, muddy mess is all good preparation for when you can't make that choice for yourself.

 Beyond the weather though misery may need to be induced: